 Once we receive your application, it is verified by us and we will ask for further information or clarification if needed.
-Once we are satisfied, we will send it to our contractor to undertake a Representative Monitoring Point (RMP) assessment if it’s necessary.
+Once we are satisfied, we will send it to our contractor to undertake a sanitary survey if it’s necessary.

-An RMP assessment is an assessment of the pollution sources affecting the area, to find appropriate sampling points and determine a sampling plan for potential classification.
+A sanitary survey is an assessment of the pollution sources affecting the shellfish harvesting area, to determine appropriate sampling points and a sampling plan for potential classification.

-Ten samples at least a week apart are required for a provisional classification.
-After a full year of sampling, an annual classification may be approved.
+Ten official control samples, taken by the local authority in England and Wales and a range of sampling bodies in Northern Ireland, at least a week apart are required for a provisional classification.
+After a full year of official control sampling, an annual classification may be granted.

-In some cases, a preliminary classification can be given ahead of a provisional classification.
-Further information on the classification process is available in the classification protocols.
+Further information on the classification process is available in the classification protocol.

-You can apply for classification in England and Wales using our application form.
+You can apply for potential classification in England and Wales using our application form.

 You can apply for classification in Northern Ireland using our application form.